dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interoperability/call-javascript-from-dotnet.md

 ## Stream from .NET to JavaScript

-Blazor supports streaming data directly from .NET to JavaScript.
+Blazor supports streaming data directly from .NET to JavaScript (JS).
 Streams are created using a <xref:Microsoft.JSInterop.DotNetStreamReference>.

 <xref:Microsoft.JSInterop.DotNetStreamReference> represents a .NET stream and uses the following parameters:

-* `stream`: The stream sent to JavaScript.
+* `stream`: The stream sent to JS.
 * `leaveOpen`: Determines if the stream is left open after transmission.
 If a value isn't provided, `leaveOpen` defaults to `false`.

-In JavaScript, use an array buffer or a readable stream to receive the data:
+In JS, use an array buffer or a readable stream to receive the data:

 * Using an [`ArrayBuffer`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer):